ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 ## Terminology

-We use the same definition of Server and Client that is used in
+We use the same definition of server and client that is used in
 {{draft-davidson-pp-protocol}} and {{draft-davidson-pp-architecture}}.

 We assume that all protocol messages are encoded into raw byte format